 When your children already know how to count, these will be your favorite printable worksheets for helping them learn how to add.

 You'll also find addition videos that kids can watch on phones and tablets.

 Do be sure to laminate the printable addition flash cards if your printer uses water soluble ink like my Epson printer does.
-A sneeze or spill can blur the ink and if you laminate the cards you can use paper or thinner card stock.
+A sneeze or spill can blur the ink and if you laminate the cards you can even use paper or thin card stock.

 These sheets are for practice and you can use them with any school program or homeschool curriculum, especially where the program does not teach the facts in order, or include enough repetition.
 Your students can take the quiz later.